ltruchot/webpack-js-eslint-seed/README.md

 `npm run build` to bundle your application.
 When it's done, deliver your `dist` folder: it contains anything needed.

-## index.js and other sources
+## index.js and other JS sources in "src" folder

 `./src/index.js` is the entry point for your ES6+ JavaScript.
-Scaffold your JS app sources in `./src` and import/export what you need.
+Scaffold your JS app sources in `./src` and import/export what you need, with `./src` as implicit root.

+_Example: if function `add` is exported in file `./src/heplers/example.js` import it as `import { add } from "./helpers/example"` in `index.js`._

 ## index.html